Introduction to the scenery description langage of the POV-Ray Raytracer - page 5 -

 Two opposite corners: <x1.y1,z1> <x2,y2,z2> :

-The box reaches in x-direction from x1 to x2, in y direction from y1 to y2 and in z direction from z1 to z2.
+A box from x1 to x2, from y1 to y2 and from z1 to z2.

 box

-{from z =... , to z = ..., number of points of the base,
+From y =... , to y = ..., number of points of the base,

-xz coordinates separated by commas}
+xz coordinates separated by commas.

 The prism is placed with it's parallel sides parallel to the y-axis and is defined by the edges of it's sectional view, which is in it's basic form defined in the xz plane.
-By rotations of 90° around the axis, it is possible to get prisms in z direction, in x-direction or in any other directions!
+By rotations of 90° around an axis, it is possible to get prisms in z direction, in x-direction or in any other directions!

 prism

-<0,1,0> = "surface normal".
 In < , , >, 0 the 4th float defines the distance to <0,0,0>!

 The surface normal is a vector that stands vertical on the plane.